cherrypy/cherrypy/sphinx/source/progguide/requestbodies.rst

 Request Bodies
 **************

+.. versionadded:: 3.2

-Beginning in CherryPy 3.2, application authors have complete control over the parsing of HTTP request entities.
+Application authors have complete control over the parsing of HTTP request entities.
 In short, ``cherrypy.request.body`` is now always set to an instance of ``_cpreqbody.RequestBody``, and *that* class is a subclass of ``_cprequest.Entity``.